joomengine/jcb-documentation/058-The-Quick-Hello-Word-with-JCB.md

 **[00:03:29](https://www.youtube.com/watch?v=MEKs1c7LfO8&t=00h03m29s)**

-If you try to edit a greeting from the frontend and see *“Not allowed to edit”*, update permissions:
+If you try to edit a greeting from the frontend and see *"Not allowed to edit"*, update permissions:

 1. Return to **Options → Permissions** in the Hello World component.
 2. Under **Edit**, set **Public → Allowed** if desired (for testing only).
-   In production, it’s recommended to restrict this to logged-in users.
+   In production, it's recommended to restrict this to logged-in users.

 ---